mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ### Design for Manufacturing (DFM)
 - How can you design a PCB for manufacturing?
 - How can you ensure testability of your design at high volumes in automated testing environments?
+- What is component tombstoning?
+When can it happen?
+How can it be prevented?

 ### Design for Testing (DFT)
 - How can you design a PCB for testing?